ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 - [Excalidraw](https://excalidraw.com/) for creating editable diagrams and whiteboard sketches, which can be saved as code in a `/docs/images` folder
 - [Marp](https://marp.app/) for creating slide decks in Markdown, which can be saved as code in a `/docs/presentation` folder

-I've linked some examples from the [MoJ](https://mojdigital.blog.gov.uk/) in the Excalidraw whiteboard below.
+These suggestions are summarised in the Excalidraw whiteboard below.
+Clicking on the diagram will import it into the Excalidraw web editor, where you can access links to examples from the [MoJ](https://mojdigital.blog.gov.uk/).

 [![Excalidraw Examples](images/github-one-stop-shop.excalidraw.png)](https://excalidraw.com/#url=https://raw.githubusercontent.com/ministryofjustice/data-and-analytics-engineering/add-github-blog/src/content/blog/posts/images/github-one-stop-shop.excalidraw.png)

-The post includes recommendations on how to use these tools as of February 2024.
+Note that the post includes recommendations on how to use these tools as of February 2024.
 For more detailed and up-to-date instructions, please refer to the links provided.

 # But first, why store everything in GitHub?